rafluq/firos/doc/install/configuration-files.md

 }
 ```

+We also added here the contextbroker configuration, since we want to publish and subscribe data onto it.

-Here is the list of all possibilities for a configuration:
+Here is the list of all currently possibilities for a configuration:

 | Attribute              | Value                                                                                                                                                                                                                                                              | Required |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------: |